 Cambridge International Business College e.V.
-Freiburg offers Students an opportunity to pursue their Bachelor studies in the United Kingdom (UK).
-The following lectures are held regularly a the institution:
+Freiburg offered Students an opportunity to pursue their Bachelor studies in the United Kingdom (UK).
+The following lectures were held regularly at the institution in summer semester 2018 and 2019 as well as in winter semester 2018/2019:

 In strategic management, student learn about the inputs, the content, the process and the context of strategy an well as the international perspective of strategy.